-SAN MANUEL INDIAN BINGO AND CASINO AND HOTEL EMPLOYEES AND RESTAURANT EMPLOYEES INTERNATIONAL UNION ET.
-AL. (No. 05-1392) - On September 30, 2005, the National Labor Relations Board issued a decision and order finalizing its earlier May 2004 ruling that held that the National Labor Relations Act (NLRA) applies to tribal businesses on tribal lands.
+SAN MANUEL INDIAN BINGO AND CASINO V. NATIONAL LABOR RELATIONS BOARD (No. 05-1392) - On September 30, 2005, the National Labor Relations Board issued a decision and order finalizing its earlier May 2004 ruling that held that the National Labor Relations Act (NLRA) applies to tribal businesses on tribal lands.
 The NLRA generally exempts governmental employers from the provisions of the NLRA on collective bargaining, etc. The Board departed from longstanding precedent and created a new doctrine not found in the statute - that tribal government "commercial" activities are subject to the NLRA, while "traditional" governmental activities are not.

 The San Manuel Band of Mission Indians filed a petition for review in the U.S. Court of Appeals for the D.C.
 Circuit on October 6, 2005.
-The Tribe's opening brief is due on March 21, 2006.
-Given the high level of tribal interest in this issue, the Project is assuming a role in coordinating a tribal amicus brief strategy.
-Under Rule 29 of the DC Circuit rules, the Tribes and tribal organizations can only file one amicus brief in support of the San Manuel Band.
-The tribal amicus brief is now due on April 5, 2006.
+The Tribe's opening brief was filed on March 21, 2006.
+Under Rule 29 of the DC Circuit rules, Indian tribes and tribal organizations can only file only one amicus brief in support of the San Manuel Band.
+The Tribal Supreme Court Project, in close coordination with the Tribe's attorneys and attorneys throughout Indian country, has prepared a tribal amicus brief which argues: (1) the Board's new interpretation is inconsistent with the historical context of the NLRA and with established rules that safeguard tribal self-government; and (2) the Board's new construction is unworkable and would, if accepted, abrogate tribal sovereignty.
+The tribal amicus brief is now being finalized and will be filed on April 5, 2006.